-We and the selling unitholder have not authorized and do not authorize the making of any offer of securities through any financial intermediary on their behalf, other than offers made by the underwriters with a view to the final placement of the securities as contemplated in this prospectus supplement.
-Accordingly, no purchaser of the securities, other than the underwriters, is authorized to make any further offer of the securities on behalf of us, the selling unitholder or the underwriters.
+We have not authorized and do not authorize the making of any offer of securities through any financial intermediary on their behalf, other than offers made by the underwriters with a view to the final placement of the securities as contemplated in this prospectus supplement.
+Accordingly, no purchaser of the securities, other than the underwriters, is authorized to make any further offer of the securities on behalf of the securities or the underwriters.

-Selling Restrictions Addressing Additional United Kingdom Securities Laws
+Selling Restrictions Addressing Additional Security Laws in the United Kingdom